HannahMcGill/Command-Line-for-Librarians/README.md

 - Reusable
 - Community‑driven

-If you have any ideas about how to nurture this repository, or if you would like to be more involved with the growth of this endeavour, please consider contributing! **We welcome all to the cult of the command line.** 🐙
+If you have any ideas about how to nurture this repository, or if you would like to be more involved with the growth of this endeavour, please consider [CONTRIBUTING.txt](CONTRIBUTING.txt)! **We welcome all to the cult of the command line.** 🐙